sameermuhd/Mathematics-For-Data-Science-Project/Project-2/readme.md

   For this part we have chosen 'categorical_crossentropy' as our loss function, since it was the one giving highest accuracy
 * Building another model (with L1 regularizer)
 * Writing code to find the symbol for a single datapoint using the trained model

+### Individual Contributions for Project 2:
+* Mohammad Sameer (190010024) : Brainstorming ideas to build the model.
+Made this final document file.
+Working in group to create the model.
+* Chitturi Anvesh (180020005) :  Helped in data cleaning and model building.
+* Bandi Sai Prakash (190020010) :  Helped in model testing and model building.